-What is a Registered Agent?
+What is an Alaska Registered Agent?

 All corporations (Business, Professional, Non-Profit, Religious, and Cooperative), Limited Liability Companies (LLC), Limited Partnerships (LP), and Limited Liability Partnerships (LLP) doing business in Alaska must have a registered agent.
-This appointment is first made in the entity formation documents (Articles of Organization or Articles of Incorporation), but can be changed at any time.

 Sole proprietorships and general partnerships do not need a registered agent.